-For patients who decide on gastric sleeves abroad, they spend around 4 days in hospital after the surgery and the whole recovery period lasts about 4 weeks, after which they can safely return to work and their daily activities.
+Patients who decide on gastric sleeves abroad, spend around 4 days in the hospital after the surgery and the whole recovery period lasts about 4 weeks, after which they can safely return to work and their daily activities.
 Patients need to follow a special sleeve gastrectomy diet during the recovery period, effectively avoiding solid food for a few weeks.

 In this way, the recovery will be more comfortable and the adaptation of the "new" stomach to the body and the systems can be achieved more smoothly.

 Gastric sleeve has a 99% success rate according to patients’ reviews of their surgery results.
 Laparoscopic sleeve gastrectomy surgery can help patients live a healthy life and improve eating habits according to the gastric sleeve reviews

 The amount of weight the patient loses after gastric sleeve surgery or sleeve gastrectomy depends on the patient’s determination to follow the doctor’s post-op instructions.
 A proper diet needs to be followed regularly and kept following consistently.

 What Are the Other Benefits Of A Sleeve Gastrectomy?